 - HIP record - This record uses ‘Host identity protocol’, a way to separate the roles of an IP address; this record is used most often in mobile computing.

 - IPSECKEY record - The ‘IPSEC key’ record works with the Internet Protocol Security (IPSEC), an end-to-end security protocol framework and part of the Internet Protocol Suite (TCP/IP).

 - LOC record - The ‘location’ record contains geographical information for a domain in the form of longitude and latitude coordinates.

 - NAPTR record - The ‘name authority pointer’ record can be combined with an SRV record to dynamically create URI’s to point to based on a regular expression.

 - NSEC record - The ‘next secure record’ is part of DNSSEC, and it’s used to prove that a requested DNS resource record does not exist.

 - RRSIG record - The ‘resource record signature’ is a record to store digital signatures used to authenticate records in accordance with DNSSEC.

 - RP record - This is the ‘responsible person’ record and it stores the email address of the person responsible for the domain.

 - SSHFP record - This record stores the ‘SSH public key fingerprints’; SSH stands for Secure Shell and it’s a cryptographic networking protocol for secure communication over an unsecure network.

-Cloudflare DNS supports a wide variety of DNS records.
+Cloudflare DNS is an authoritative DNS service that offers the fastest response time and advanced security.
+Cloudflare DNS supports a wide variety of DNS records, plus additional services like easy DMARC, DKIM, and SPF configuration.
+Cloudflare also offers 184.108.40.206, a free DNS resolver that is fast and private.
 Learn about Cloudflare's authoritative DNS service, or about managing DNS records in Cloudflare.